RunzhiZeng/runzhizeng.github.io/_pages/about.md

 <br>
 <br>

-I am a second-year phd student at [NTNU](https://www.ntnu.no/), supervised by [Prof. Dr. Jiaxin Pan](https://sites.google.com/view/jiaxinpan).
+I am a PhD student at [Norges Teknisk-Naturvitenskapelige Universitet](https://www.ntnu.no/), supervised by [Prof. Dr. Jiaxin Pan](https://sites.google.com/view/jiaxinpan).
 My research interest is in the area of public-key cryptography, with emphasis on the following topics:

 * Design and analysis of authenticated key exchange (AKE) and password-based AKE